Performance¶

 No Indexing¶

-When no indexes are used, the flag EnumField
+When no indexes are used, the flag EnumField saves a significant amount

 of space over the boolean column model.
 The following plot shows the storage efficiency improvement